ellysheppard9630/product-leadership-playbook/06-meetings/00-overview.md

 # Meetings

-Meetings exist to help teams make better decisions.
+Meetings are one of the primary ways Product and Engineering work together.

-They should create clarity, remove blockers, improve alignment, and accelerate delivery.
+They should create clarity, reduce uncertainty, transfer ownership, or enable decisions.

-If a meeting doesn't produce an outcome, it should be restructured—or eliminated.
+If a meeting accomplishes none of those things, it should be redesigned—or eliminated.

-The goal isn't to have fewer meetings.

-The goal is to have meetings that consistently create value.
+This operating model intentionally reduces unnecessary Product participation in Engineering ceremonies while increasing collaboration at the moments where Product creates the most value.

+Product doesn't attend everything.

+Product attends intentionally.

 ---